otytlandsvik/fullstack-fsharp/README.md

 dotnet restore
 ```

 Afterward, you can run the default build script.
-This will build the solution, including
+This will build the project.
-both the server and the client:

 ```console
 dotnet fsi build.fsx